 - You will feel more confident when approached by students that come to yoga seeking for support in their healing process

 - In one-on-one sessions, you will be able to analyse your clients’ condition, in order to tailor a yoga-based program for them

-- You can partnership with yoga studios to offer Yoga Therapy classes besides their general yoga classes
+- You can partner with yoga studios to offer Yoga Therapy classes in addition to their general yoga classes

 - You may offer specialized workshops for groups of people that are struggling with similar illnesses/conditions

 - You can become part of different health support groups